RodrigoZandeOliveira/RodrigoZandeOliveira/README.md

 Learning about:
 - UX Design / Strategic Design
 - UI Design
-- HTML
-- CSS
-- JavaScript
+- Front-end (HTML, CSS, JavaScript)

 <!---
 RodrigoZandeOliveira/RodrigoZandeOliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.